Donald Healey Motor Company: Healey motorcars

 Healey's new enterprise focused on producing high-quality, high-performance cars which were inevitably expensive.
 It was initially based in the premises of Benford Ltd (who made cement mixers and dumpers) at The Cape in Warwick, but soon moved into an old aircraft components factory on the adjacent Millers Road Industrial Estate.
 There Healey was joined by Roger Menadue from Armstrong Whitworth to run the experimental workshop and subsequently by his son Geoffrey, who had qualified as an engineer.
 On 3 July 1963 (not 1961 as is often stated) they moved again into the former Warwick Cinema at Coten End.
-Sadly, both these premises have now been demolished: a new block of flats has been built on the cinema site, called - much to Geoff's disgust - 'Healey Court'.
+Both these premises have now been demolished: a block of flats has been built on the cinema site, called – much to Geoff's disgust – 'Healey Court'.

-The cars mainly used a tuned version of the proven Riley twin-cam 2.4-litre four-cylinder engine in a light steel box-section chassis of their own design using independent front suspension by coil springs and alloy trailing arms with Girling dampers.
-The rear suspension used a Riley live axle with coil springs again.
-Advanced design allowed soft springing to be combined with excellent road holding.
+The cars mainly used a tuned version of the proven Riley twin-cam 2.4-litre four-cylinder engine in a light steel box-section chassis of Healey design using independent front suspension by coil springs and alloy trailing arms with Girling dampers.
+The rear suspension used a Riley live axle with coil springs.
+The suspension design allowed soft springing to be combined with excellent road holding.
 Lockheed hydraulic brakes were used.

 When it was introduced in 1948, the Elliott saloon was claimed to be the fastest production closed car in the world, timed at 104.7 mph over a mile.
 The aerodynamic body design was the work of Benjamin Bowden and unusually for the time it was tested in a wind tunnel to refine its efficiency.
-This was the start of aerodynamic styling for reduced drag, that culminated in Bowden's last UK offering, the Zethrin Rennsport.
+This was the start of Healey's aerodynamic styling for reduced drag, that culminated in Bowden's last UK offering, the Zethrin Rennsport.
 In 1949 the most sporting of all the Healeys, the Silverstone, was announced.
 It had a shorter chassis and stiffer springing and was capable of 107 mph.
-It is now a highly sought after car and many of the other Healeys have been converted into Silverstone replicas.
+It is now a highly sought after car, and many of the other remaining Healeys have been converted into Silverstone replicas.
 These cars had numerous competition successes including class wins in the 1947 and 1948 Alpine rallies and the 1949 Mille Miglia.

 Nash-Healey

-Government planning and controls required any substantial expansion of production to be for the export market alone.
-So in 1950 Healey built the Nash-Healey using a Nash Ambassador engine with SU carburettors and Nash gearbox.
-Initially the 3848 cc unit was used but when in 1952 body construction was transferred from Healey to Pininfarina the larger 4138 cc engine was fitted.
+Government planning and controls in this time period required any substantial expansion of production to be for the export market alone.
+So in 1950 Healey entered the North American market with the Nash-Healey, using a Nash Ambassador engine with SU carburettors and Nash gearbox.
+Initially the Ambassador's 3848 cc engine was used, but when in 1952 body construction was transferred from Healey to Pininfarina the larger 4138 cc engine was fitted.

 Production numbers

-The final Healey car of this era was the G-Type using an Alvis TB21 engine and gearbox.
-This was more luxurious and heavier than the Riley engined models and performance suffered.
+The final Healey car of this era was the G-Type, using an Alvis TB21 engine and gearbox.
+This was more luxurious (and heavier) than the Riley engined models, and performance suffered.